 I know, I know!
 Do you need a hug?
 Okay.
 Don't go away yet.
 I want to show you a four-minute shampoo commercial.
 Yes, you read that correctly.
 A four-minute shampoo commercial.
 In it, a deaf-mute girl gets bullied, plays the crap out of a violin, and has great hair.
 Trust me on this one:

 Get out some more tissues because this post isn't over yet.
-The Thai commercials that most regularly deliver the goods when it comes to unabashed emotional manipulation are the ones for life insurance.
+The ads that most regularly deliver the goods when it comes to unabashed emotional manipulation are Thai life insurance commercials.
 And they're typically directed by Thanonchai Sornsriwichai, who's cornered the market on tear-jerking ads about fathers and their offspring.
 They make you feel guilty if you haven't called your dad lately.
-Did I mention these are life-insurance commercials?
+Did I mention these are freaking life insurance commercials?
 Here's one about a father and son:

 And here's another one directed by Thanonchai Sornsriwichai, this time about a father and daughter: